Hang In There And Keep Drawing! (It gets better!)

 By which I mean draw absurdly thick girls for me to enjoy.

 No, obviously, I mean draw that specific brand of weirdness that you enjoy.
-Because there’s no one but you or the autonomous Grok AI helper that will soon be living inside all of our smart microwaves which can do it.
+Because there’s no one but you who can do it.
+Or the autonomous Grok AI helper which will soon be living inside all of our smart microwaves.
+It can make porn too.

 Which brings us to our second point: